FrHassan/Dealing-with-Cyclic-Dependencies/README.md

 </p>

 **5.** Under the "_Open_" list, open _Neo4j Browser_.
-**6.** Create the microservices architecture associated graph using the "_Cypher_"  [[11]](https://neo4j.com/docs/cypher-manual/current/clauses/create/) (You can take inspiration from the code escorted to each existing project in this repository).
+**6.** Create the microservices architecture associated graph using the "_Cypher_"  [[4]](https://neo4j.com/docs/cypher-manual/current/clauses/create/) (You can take inspiration from the code escorted to each existing project in this repository).
-   - Now you can manipulate as you want the graph using _Cypher Query Language_ [[12]](https://neo4j.com/developer/cypher/).
+   - Now you can manipulate the graph as you want the graph using _Cypher Query Language_ [[5]](https://neo4j.com/developer/cypher/).

 <p align="center">
  <img src="Assets/Images/Neo4j Desktop Create Graph.PNG" width="70%">